This is part 1 of 3 about merch.

 By understanding the reasons why people buy merch, you can create items that are optimal for those needs.

-Even though people don’t really buy CDs anymore, they make perfect items (along with a poster) for fans to have signed at a merch booth.
-Even though I don’t use CDs anymore, I still bought them when I saw Lupe Fiasco at his meet and greet:
+Despite the fact that people don’t buy CDs as often as before, they make perfect items (along with a poster) for fans to have signed at the merch booth.
+Although I don’t use CDs anymore, I still bought them when I saw Lupe Fiasco at his meet and greet:

 Bundling packages that offer a few items together (CD, Vinyl, Shirt, Hoodie, Hat, Stickers) for a discounted price could be great for gifts.